Know the Laws: Georgia

 - an adoption in which the child has been adopted by the child's blood relative or by a step-parent.*

-Whether you will be able to change the custody / visitation order may depend on what part of the order you want to change.
+Whether or not you will be able to change the custody/visitation order may depend on what part of the order you want to change.

 Changing the custody portion of the order: